 Jet is the fossilized remains of Araucaria better known as Monkey Puzzle Trees which were washed into the sea during the Jurassic period.
-Jet first appeared on beaches due to the erosion of shale cliffs and has been made into Jewellery for thousands of years, often associated with mourning.
-In the early 1800’s it was thought to keep evil spirits away and during the Victorian period it became extremely popular and eventually was mined from areas within the North York Moors.
+Jet first appeared on beaches due to the erosion of shale cliffs and has been made into jewelry for thousands of years, often associated with mourning.
+In the early 1800s, it was thought to keep evil spirits away and during the 19th century, it became extremely popular and eventually was mined from areas within the North York Moors.
 Its popularity grew after Queen Victoria wore Whitby Jet as part of her mourning dress and indeed was the only ornament she would allow herself to wear, the court and middle classes then followed her example.

 North Yorkshire Moors Railway

-Whitby is either the beginning or the end of this 18 mile long heritage railway which calls at Grosmont, Goathland of Harry Potter and Heartbeat fame, Newton Dale, Levisham and Pickering.
+Whitby is either the beginning of the end of this 18-mile long heritage railway which calls at Grosmont, Goathland of Harry Potter and Heartbeat fame, Newton Dale, Levisham and Pickering.
 The line was a victim of the infamous Beeching report in 1963 and finally closed on 8th March 1965.
-However 2 years later it was brought back to life by locals running steam trains and has now developed into a very popular heritage railway.
+However, 2 years later it was brought back to life by locals running steam trains and has now developed into a very popular heritage railway.

 Today Whitby is a flourishing Yorkshire town.
 Today the population of Whitby is about 13,500.

 A history of Yorkshire